parasteh/CS476_GitTemplate/AWS/deploy-springboot-app-on-aws.md

 ### Step 1: Create a WAR file of your Spring Boot Project
-In pom.xml, add war packaging configuration as shown below:
+1. In pom.xml, add war packaging configuration.

-Once you click on the Maven build, the “Edit Configuration” window will be opened.
+2. Once you click on the Maven build, the “Edit Configuration” window will be opened.
-Write the command “clean install” in Goals and click on Run.
+3. Write the command “clean install” in Goals and click on Run.
-Maven Clean install on Eclipse<br />
+4. Maven Clean install on Eclipse<br />

-The generated WAR file is present in the target folder in the project structure.
+5. The generated WAR file is present in the target folder in the project structure.

 ### Step 2: Create an EC2 instance on the AWS console

-#### Create a Linux EC2 instance in AWS management console.
+1. Create a Linux EC2 instance in AWS management console.

-#### Add a rule in the security group for the port to host Spring Boot application.
+2. Add a rule in the security group for the port to host Spring Boot application.
 We are going to use the default port 8080.

 ### Step 3: Install Java and Tomcat server on EC2
 1. Firstly, update the EC2 instance that we created: